 Despite their rough introduction, within a year, Lida was serving as Vera’s personal assistant.
 They grew to be dear friends, too, as they solved ghostly mysteries together — delving into local histories, guilty secrets, even the curious physics that permits ghosts to return to the corporeal realm.
 An avid reader, Lida decided to chronicle Vera’s supernatural investigations, much as Dr. Watson recorded the cases of Sherlock Holmes for the reading public.
 However, Lida’s stories were never published in her lifetime.

 Instead, they came to me, Tim Prasil.
 You see, Ludmila “Lida” Prášilová, a.k.a.
 Lucille Parsell, was my great-grandaunt.
-Upon inheriting her manuscripts, I edited them and found the perfect publisher, Emby Press.
-The book is titled Help for the Haunted: A Decade of Vera Van Slyke Ghostly Mysteries (1899-1909), and it will be published by Brom Bones Books in 2018.
+Upon inheriting her manuscripts, I edited them and titled the first book Help for the Haunted: A Decade of Vera Van Slyke Ghostly Mysteries (1899-1909).
+It will be published by Brom Bones Books in 2018.
 There’s a novel-length book there, too, but that will take a bit longer to prepare for publication.
 In the meanwhile, you can download sample chronicles on the Complimentary Haunting page.

 I’ve written a timeline that covers what I know of Vera’s life and the history underlying the hauntings she investigated.
 It’s a good place to get a sense of what’s in Help for the Haunted.

 There’s a review of the book at Multo (Ghosts) and another one at The Writerly Reader.
 You can read an interview I did about it at the Mysterious Heartland website or listen to one at The Big Séance Podcast with Patrick Keller .